vircadia/vircadia-docs-sphinx/docs/source/create/wearables.md

 Wearables are objects that attach to your avatar.
 They can be hats, skirts, glasses, headphones and anything else that can accessorize your look in-world.
 You can express your individuality by creating wearables of your own and [putting them on](../explore/personalize/add-wearables.html).

-Before you can use a custom wearable, you must first host its FBX and JSON files in a place that is publicly accessible to Athena.
+Before you can use a custom wearable, you must first host its FBX and JSON files in a place that is publicly accessible to Vircadia.
 You can use any cloud platforms including Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, etc.

 ## Build a Custom Wearable
 Wearables are simply [3D models](3d-models.html) that are customized to fit on your avatar.
 Therefore, the first step in creating your wearable is to build one or find an existing model that you want to use.